Next Comet Visible From Earth: How to See Comet Lemmon in October-November 2025

 -

-Likely the best comet of fall 2025.
+Likely the best comet of 2025.
 If the trend continues, late October could bring a bright comet easily visible in binoculars and possibly even without optics under a dark sky!
-There are no other comets at that time reaching that brightness.
+There are probably no other comets at that time reaching that brightness.
 Note: comets are unpredictable, so treat this as an estimate, not a promise.

 -